 The four winning schools will each take home a trophy and the $1,000 prize!
 All 12 schools will receive large indoor/outdoor banners and copies of the awards publication.
 Subscribe today to learn more about our winning schools!

 We set out to search for the schools with the best innovations in Catholic education, and 100 schools responded with descriptions of effective, creative programs and projects.
-This year’s awards will be offered in four categories for innovative projects in:
+Listed by category, the winners are:

 A member of our judging committee noted that it’s difficult to narrow the field to 12 finalists and uplifting to see what Catholic schools are doing today.
 All 100 schools who entered this year’s contest deserve to be commended for their efforts.